EMT/things-we-find/README.md

     #Spaces #Objects #Colour

-Only certain categories will work (and currently any other will break things, so please be careful to spell tags properly!) – here’s a list of tags that work:
+Only certain categories will work (and currently any others will break things, so be careful to spell tags properly!) – here’s a list of tags that work:

 - Typography
 - Illustration